Main Content

 Fury Catamarans

 People from all over the world come to Key West for the unique atmosphere, world-famous attractions and of course, the refreshing turquoise waters that surround the island.
-Whether you’d like to dive in and snorkel, fly above the water in a parasail, go on a glass-bottom boat excursion, take a sunset cruise or try your hand at jet skiing, Fury Catamarans offers a myriad of exciting adventures.
-From reef snorkeling excursions and sunset cruises to glass bottom boat rides and combo packages, stop by the Fury Catamaran departure point at the Westin Marina in Mallory Square for information and reservations.
-237 Front Street, #109.
-(305) 294-8899 or (800) 994-8898.
+Whether you’d like to dive in and snorkel, fly above the water in a parasail, go on a glass-bottom boat excursion, take a sunset cruise or try your hand at jet skiing, Fury Water Adventures offers a myriad of exciting excursions.
+From reef snorkeling and sunset cruises to glass bottom boat rides and combo packages, stop by one of the Fury Water Adventures departure points for information and reservations.